Common Poker Tells - How to Read People in Poker

 How can you tell a poker tell?

-Other might be more subtle.
-That's why you will need to observe your opponents over a long period of time and understand what are their usual reactions to poker hands and what can be identified as a poker tell.
+Some common poker tales, like the ones described extensively on this page, are easy to identify.
+Just follow the instructions in the article to learn how.
+Others might be more subtle.
+That's why you will need to observe your opponents over a long period of time and understand what their usual reactions to poker hands are and what can be identified as a poker tell.

 How can you tell if someone is bluffing in poker?

 Eye contact, trembling hands, chip glances, phone glances, and table talk are only a few of the most common poker tells in poker.
 Knowing how to read poker players and spot any of these poker tells will help you understand if someone is bluffing (i.e. misrepresenting the hand) or not.

 Are there online poker tells?